 Modern Machine Learning platforms contain a number of different components: Distributed Training, Jupyter Notebooks, CI/CD, Hyperparameter Optimization, Feature stores, and many more.
 Most of these components have associated metadata including versioned datasets, versioned Jupyter Notebooks, training parameters, test/training accuracy of a trained model, versioned features, and statistics from model serving.
-For the dataops team managing such production platforms, it is critical to have a common view across all these metadata as we have to ask questions such as: Which jupyter notebook has been used to build Model xyz currently running in production?
+For the dataops team managing such production platforms, it is critical to have a common view across all this metadata, as we have to ask questions such as: Which Jupyter Notebook has been used to build Model XYZ currently running in production?
 If there is new data for a given dataset, which models (currently serving in production) have to be updated?
 In this talk, we look at existing implementations, in particular, MLMD as part of the TensorFlow ecosystem.